mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Resets the format of the file that the FileAdapter is working with to the default format.

+#### Remarks
+The ResetFormat method is used to reset the format of the file that the FileAdapter is working with to the default format.
+It calls the ResetFormat method of the FileData object of the FileAdapter.
+The ResetFormat method of the FileData object resets the format of the file to the default format.
+This method is typically used when you have changed the format of the file using the SetFormat method and you want to reset it to the default format.

 ```cs
 void ResetFormat()
 ```